chrisfcarroll/Azure-VM-Run/README.md

 # Azure VM Run
-## Create gpu powered machine learning resources on Azure and run scripts, from scratch, in 5 minutes
+## Run your scripts on gpu powered VMs & compute resources on Azure, from scratch, in 5 minutes
 ## `az vm` and `az ml compute` Quickstart

 ### Q: How can I *script* training runs to run on GPU-enabled computing on Azure?